BaderLab/Chan-Covid19/README.md

     * get the matrix of all sequences using the start and end coordinates
     * produce the confusion matrix which counts the frequency of mutation per nucleotide position
     * create a heatmap of the confusion matrix

+ ## code
+  * code is in R (3.5.0) and can be run using RStudio or R.
+  * one part of the code is a bash command to run trimAl which has to be installed locally.